Nick Mason's Saucerful of Secrets: Formation

-While Gilmour and Waters continue to perform Pink Floyd material in their solo shows, Mason worked on Pink Floyd reissues and compilations.
-After assisting with Pink Floyd: Their Mortal Remains, a 2017 museum exhibition about Pink Floyd, Mason said: "You end up feeling like you belong to English Heritage.
+While Gilmour and Waters continued to perform Pink Floyd material in their solo shows, Mason worked on Pink Floyd reissues and compilations.
+After assisting with Pink Floyd: Their Mortal Remains, a 2017 museum exhibition about Pink Floyd, Mason said, "You end up feeling like you belong to English Heritage.
 Everything you talk about and do is something that happened forty years ago.
 It was actually beginning to make me feel a bit old."

 In 2018, the guitarist Lee Harris, formerly of the Blockheads, approached the bassist and Pink Floyd collaborator Guy Pratt about Mason forming a band to perform Pink Floyd's early psychedelic material, recorded while Barrett was the bandleader.
 The new band was joined by the vocalist and guitarist Gary Kemp of Spandau Ballet and the keyboardist Dom Beken, a collaborator of Wright.
-Pratt and Beken previously worked together in the electronic band Transit Kings.
+Pratt and Beken previously worked together in the electronic band the Transit Kings.
 Mason stressed that Kemp was not "taking the place" of Barrett, but that "it was to do with who had the enthusiasm for it, and Gary did".
 According to Mason, in early rehearsals, "The interesting thing was that it all sort of began to sound good straight away.
 That was mainly, I think, driven by their enthusiasm."

-As many fans had discovered Pink Floyd with their bestselling 1973 album The Dark Side of the Moon, Mason wanted to bring their earlier material to a wider audience.
-He said he did not want to perform as a tribute act similar to the Australian Pink Floyd Show or perform shows similar to those by Waters and Gilmour; the band wanted to "capture the spirit" of the music rather than recreate it.
+As many fans had discovered Pink Floyd with their successful 1973 album The Dark Side of the Moon, Mason wanted to bring their earlier material to a wider audience.
+He did not want to perform as a tribute act similar to the Australian Pink Floyd Show or perform shows similar to those by Waters and Gilmour, and the band wanted to "capture the spirit" of the music rather than recreate it.
 They received the blessings of Gilmour and Waters.
-The band takes its name from the second Pink Floyd album, A Saucerful of Secrets (1968).
+The band take their name from the second Pink Floyd album, A Saucerful of Secrets (1968).